Platoniq/wilder-journal/_articles/en/democracy-is-fun.md

 category: reports
 published: true
 date: 2022-01-01T00:00:00.000Z
+date-updated: 2022-06-02T11:39:13.239Z
-article-order: 11
+article-order: 16
 uid: democracy-is-fun
 title: Democracy is fun if you take it... seriously!
 description: Digital platforms for citizen participation created by local governments "represent", in a way, the democratization of participatory politics.
 author: Olivier Schulbaum
 author_uids:
   - olivier-schulbaum